tchajed/audiobook-splitting/README.md

    The `-c <prefix>` option creates files `<prefix>-1-cut` and `<prefix>-2-concat` - the first only segments files, while the latter re-combines chapters that were split across part file boundaries.
 Splitting takes about 20 minutes on 4 cores for a 50 hour audiobook, while concatenation only takes 30 seconds.

-To make debugging easier, `split.py find` actually reads any existing chapters.txt file and saves names in it, to avoid losing work - if the parameters are already work, though, there should be no need to take advantage of this.
+To make debugging easier, `split.py find` actually reads any existing chapters.txt file and saves names in it, to avoid losing work - if the parameters there already work, though, there should be no need to take advantage of this.
 The output `mp3` files are named `ch{num}-{name}.mp3` and are tagged with a track number (the same num) and are titled `{title} ch{num} - {Name}`, where `{Name}` is the chapter name with the first letter capitalized.